oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 Otherwise, there are two ways to reach the Database Actions home page, where you can find Data Studio and other useful tools for your database.

-1. Via the Autonomous Database console page
+1. Via the Autonomous AI Database console page
 2. Directly via URI

 ### Access Database Actions via the Console

-On the Autonomous Database Details page, click the **View all database actions** button from the **Database action** drop-down:
+On the Autonomous AI Database Details page, click the **View all database actions** button from the **Database action** drop-down:

   ![Screenshot of the link to Database Actions from the database console page](images/dbactions-fromconsole.png)